Rajivgogia7/unit-testing-assignment/README.md

 ## APIs
 ```
-Uploaded a file in the repository itself - Unit Testing Assignment.postman_collection containing the request for:
+Uploaded a file in the repository itself - Unit Testing Assignment.postman_collection containing the requests for:

 * Adding Trader
 * Getting All Traders